 Petroleum combustion currently dominates transportation energy use and emissions.
 Though its high energy density and easy portability make it an attractive fuel, it may be difficult to develop vehicles that use petroleum without emitting carbon dioxide (CO2) to the atmosphere.
 Using other energy carriers that either produce zero CO2 or emit CO2 that was recently captured from the atmosphere, such as biofuels, would allow for significant reductions in transportation CO2 emissions.
 If the carbon-free energy carriers are manufactured using fossil fuels, the resulting CO2 emissions could be centrally captured and stored.

 Improvements in vehicles and transportation network technology also have the potential to reduce the amount of CO2 emitted by the transportation sector.
 Personal vehicles make up the majority of CO2 emissions and have efficiencies well below other modern energy conversion devices.
-Improving the prime mover efficiency of personal vehicles or shifting mobility demand to more organized or higher capacity transportation systems could help confront this challenge.Current Research Activities
+Improving the prime mover efficiency of personal vehicles or shifting mobility demand to more organized or higher capacity transportation systems could help confront this challenge.Completed Research Activities

 GCEP Advanced Transportation Workshop: